These healthy paleo baked sweet potato fries are delicious, easy to make, and a healthier choice than regular fries.

 - 1 teaspoon garlic powder

-- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper and spray it with olive oil cooking spray.
+- Preheat your oven to 425 degrees F. Line a baking sheet with parchment paper.

 - Cut the sweet potatoes in half lengthwise, then cut each half in two, and then cut each quarter into 1/4-inch-thick fries.
-Pat dry using paper towels.
+Pat dry the fries using paper towels.